SPANDigital/presidium/content/_reference/02-theming.md

 //@import 'themes/united';
 ```
 Presidium includes the themes listed above.
 Uncomment the theme that you want and comment the selected one.
-When you call Presidium with `npm start`, it will pick up the change and (the hotloader) will update the
+When you call Presidium with `hugo serve`, it will pick up the change and (the hotloader) will update the
 styles, allowing you view the new theme after refreshing the browser window.

 Note that if you want a pure `spacelab` theme for example, you must remove the overrides as shown above (`$brand-info` ... etc).

 ## Logo

-The default logo image is placed and loaded from `/media/images/logo.png`.
+The default logo image is placed and loaded from `/static/images/logo.png`.
 To update it, replace
 the existing file in the folder.
 Use the following size ratio:

 `260px × 124px`